mdx-workshop/mdx-submissions21/paper.md

 while others are more noticeable for the vocals (vocals separated by Demucs suffer from crunchy static noise)

 In this work, we extend the Demucs architecture to perform hybrid waveform/spectrogram domain source separation.
-The original U-Net architecture is extended to provide two parallel branches: one in the time (temporal) and one in the frequency (spectral) domain.
+The original U-Net architecture [@unet] is extended to provide two parallel branches: one in the time (temporal) and one in the frequency (spectral) domain.
-We add extra improvements to the base architecture, namely compressed residual branches comprising dilated convolutions [@dilated], LSTM [@lstm] and local attention [@attention].
+We bring other improvements to the architecture, namely compressed residual branches comprising dilated convolutions [@dilated], LSTM [@lstm] and attention [@attention] with a focus on local content.
-We present the impact of those changes as measured on the MusDB benchmark and on the MDX hidden test set, as well as subjective evaluations.
+We measure the impact of those changes on the MusDB benchmark and on the MDX hidden test set, as well as subjective evaluations.
-Hybrid Demucs ranked 1st at the MDX competition when trained only on MusDB, with 7.32 dB of SDR, and 2nd when extra training data was allowed.
+Hybrid Demucs ranked 1st at the MDX competition when trained only on MusDB, with 7.32 dB of SDR, and 2nd with extra training data allowed.

 # Related work